 On 19 July 2011 the Government “designated” or approved six National Policy Statements for Energy Infrastructure including one on Nuclear Generation.
 This listed eight sites in England and Wales as suitable for the deployment of new nuclear reactors: Hinkley Point, Wylfa, Moorside, Sizewell, Bradwell, Oldbury, Hartlepool and Heysham.
-Since then, new nuclear reactors have been proposed at five of those sites.
+Since then, new nuclear reactors have been proposed at six of those sites.
 No proposals have been brought forward for Hartlepool and Heysham.

 National Policy Statements (NPS) are intended to establish the case for Nationally Significant Infrastructure Projects, as defined in the Planning Act 2008.
 The current nuclear NPS (EN-6), listed sites which were considered to be potentially suitable for the deployment of new nuclear power stations by the end of 2025.

 The Government is now considering the planning framework for new nuclear power for deployment after 2025.
 The first step towards this was to consult on the process and criteria for designating potentially suitable sites for the deployment of new nuclear power stations between 2026 to 2035 and with over 1GW of single reactor electricity generating capacity.
 The Government published its response to this consultation in July 2018.
 The Government says it will publish a draft NPS for public consultation in 2019, which will build on the outcome of the consultation.